 Kitchens, bathrooms, toilets and utility rooms are not counted (for example, a 1-apt is a bed-sit, a 2 apt is one-bedroom dwelling with a living room, and a 3-apt is 2-bedroom dwelling with a living room etc).

 Service Charges

-Costs, in addition to rental charges, levied against a property for communal services
+Costs, in addition to rental charges, levied against a property for communal services owner is responsible for all maintenance to his or her home.

 Shared Ownership